TanjaKec/bootcamp/content/day1/Git and GitHub/_index.en.md

 - Make it a Git repository.

 {{% notice note %}}
-You might find difficult and frustrating to use Git at first, but as with many other tools you'll find it easier the more you practice.
+You might find it difficult and frustrating to use Git at first, but as with many other tools you'll find it easier the more you practice.
 Practise makes perfect!
 {{% /notice %}}

 We will go and learn how to use GitHub in RStudio by exploring the material awailable at [RStuio's website](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).